kirbs-btw/b25-model/README.md

     --> rought calculation said the training should take about 1200min...
     --> possible to throw it on some cluster idk

+## notes
+It is possible there is an issue with the c code or anysthing else...
+    --> 100 playlists (all ~40 Songs long) train for 1.5 min
+    --> 2000 playlists still training by now 446min...
+Possible to speed up the training by about 17x by pushing an inner loop out in a way Found an other speed up with memory management about 30x but less exact...
+Still need to find a way to let the values stay only between [-1, 1]

 ## Relevant Papers
 Zarlenga, M.E., Barbiero, P., Ciravegna, G., Marra, G., Giannini, F., Diligenti, M., Precioso, F., Melacci, S., Weller, A., Lio, P. and Jamnik, M., 2022, November.
 [Concept embedding models](https://hal.science/hal-03854550/).
 In NeurIPS 2022-36th Conference on Neural Information Processing Systems.